Chihuahua Puppies AZ

 Coat Length and Texture

 Chihuahuas can have either short coats or long coats.
 Coat length is not related to color.
-A black Chihuahua can be long-haired, just like a white Chihuahua.
+A black Chihuahua can be long-haired, just like a white Chihuahua or a Chocolate colored Chihuahua.
+I personally breed the long haired Chihuahuas.
+I prefer not to mix Chihuahua coat lengths when it comes to breeding.

 Chihuahua coat colors do not change their personality, structure, or overall behavior.
 A black Chihuahua and a white Chihuahua will have the same traits based on breeding, care, and environment— not color.